gbv/beaconspec/beacon.md

 existing Beacon files.

-Applications MAY map the prefix field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with `:dump` as subject, when mapping to RDF.
+Applications MAY map the prefix field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with `:source` as subject, when mapping to RDF.

 ### target